to Pet Health Network or

 • Surgery for the various dysplasias, as outlined above

-If your dog is put on a medication such as a nonsteroidal anti-inflammatory drug, your veterinarian may recommend routine blood tests to monitor your pet’s tolerance to the medication.
+If your dog is put on a medication such as a nonsteroidal anti-inflammatory drug, your veterinarian may recommend routine lab tests on blood and urine to monitor your pet’s tolerance to the medication.
 Make sure you follow all recommendations from your veterinarian and call them immediately if your dog’s condition worsens.

 Prevention

-While not all forms of arthritis are preventable, you can help reduce your dog’s risk as well as the severity of the disease by ensuring your best friend gets plenty of appropriate exercise, eats properly, and that you contact your veterinarian early if you think your pet may have arthritis.
+While not all forms of arthritis are preventable, you can help reduce your dog’s risk as well as the severity of the disease by ensuring your best friend gets plenty of appropriate low impact exercise, eats properly to support slow growth in puppies and to maintain lean body weight, and that you contact your veterinarian early if you think your pet may have arthritis.